MA (Women's Studies), York

 My areas of research include late eighteenth and nineteenth-century American literature, African American literature, and print culture.
 A number of my publications have also looked at figures with ties to both Canada and the United States.
 I am most interested in work which recuperates overlooked or understudied writers as a means of expanding our understanding of cultures of print.

 “The eighteenth-century author no one knows and other problems: Promoting Jupiter Hammon on Long Island.”
 From Page to Place: American Literary Tourism and the Afterlives of Authors.
 Eds.
 Jennifer Harris and Hilary Iris Lowe.
-Boston: U of Massachusetts P. Forthcoming 2017.
-40 MS pages.
+Boston: U of Massachusetts P, 2017.
+21-45.

 “Black Canadian Contexts: The Case of Amelia E. Johnson.”
 African American Review 49.3 (2016).
 241-59.
 (Honorable Mention, Darwin T. Turner Award for the best essay representing any period in African American or pan-African literature and culture in African American Review.)